Dr. Özlem Yilmaz' Laboratory

 Honors and Professional Activities (Most Recent)

-2017: Overseas Fellow, The Royal Society of Medicine, England
+2017–pres: Overseas Fellow, The Royal Society of Medicine, England

-2014: University of Florida Research Foundation Professor
+2014–2015: University of Florida Research Foundation Professor

-2013 – 2019: Member of NIH Oral, Dental and Craniofacial Diseases (ODCS) Study Panel
+2013–2019: Member of NIH Oral, Dental and Craniofacial Diseases (ODCS) Study Panel

-2013: Fellow, CTSI Academy of Research Excellence in Human Subjects, University of Florida, College of Medicine
+2013–2015: Fellow, CTSI Academy of Research Excellence in Human Subjects, University of Florida, College of Medicine

-2012: Fellow, Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM), Drexel College of Medicine
+2012–pres: Fellow, Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM), Drexel College of Medicine

-2012 to present: Academic Editor, PLOS ONE
+2012–pres: Academic Editor, PLOS ONE

-2013 to present: Associate Editor, Molecular Oral Microbiology
+2013–pres: Associate Editor, Molecular Oral Microbiology

 2015: Guest Editor, Microbes and Infection

-2017 to present: Associate Editor, Frontiers in Cellular and Infection Microbiology
+2017–pres: Associate Editor, Frontiers in Cellular and Infection Microbiology

-2018 to present: Editorial Board, Journal of Oral Microbiology
+2018–pres: Editorial Board, Journal of Oral Microbiology

-2018 to present: Editorial Board, Scientific Reports
+2018–pres: Editorial Board, Scientific Reports

-2019 to present: Editorial Board, Cells
+2019–pres: Editorial Board, Cells

-2020 to present: Editorial Board, Current Research in Microbial Sciences
+2020–pres: Editorial Board, Current Research in Microbial Sciences

 Main Interests

-Our' laboratory focuses on opportunistic pathogens and oral epithelial cell interaction.
+Our laboratory focuses on opportunistic pathogens and oral epithelial cell interaction.
 In particular, we study the bacterial modulation of epithelial response mechanisms, as well as the colonization, trafficking, and persistence of oral pathogens within the oral mucosa.
 Additionally, we examine the relationships between oral bacteria and chronic oral and systemic diseases.